 Do not use DHEA if you are at risk for or have been diagnosed with any type of hormonal cancer, such as prostate or breast cancer without first having levels checked and discussing the validity and usability in your specific health concerns.

 These statements have not been evaluated by the Food and Drug Administration.
 These products/services/therapies/education information are not intended to diagnose, treat, cure or prevent any disease.
 Any hormonal supplementation should always be piggy-backed with a healthy diet/lifestyle and regular exercise program.
-Results may vary with each patient and a physician should be consulted before trying any hormone replacement therapy.
+Results may vary with each client and a physician should be consulted before trying any hormone replacement therapy.
 Please review our disclaimer by clicking here.

 Please give us a call if you would like to explore DHEA as it relates to your specific health concerns.
 Our office line is 972-530-4609 or send us a secure message.